mbhulin/OrientTutorial/develop_the_schema_for_objects.md

 At last we define the edge classes.
 Since we already have defined the *IS_A* and *IS_PART_OF* edge classes for locations we only need to add the edge class **PROB_IS_AT** which stores the probability of an object beeing at a location, position or in/on/at another object.
 Therefore this edge class has some sort of **probability** as a property.
 In fact not a probability but a **score** is stored.
 Additionally a **hight** may be stored as information at which level an object can be found e. g. in a cupboard or on a shelf.

-If you prefer to wach the last step as screencast video click on the video start page.
+If you prefer to wach the last steps as screencast video click on the video start page.

 <a href="EclipseRobotWorldModel2c.mp4
 " target="_blank"><img src="ThumbnailEclipseVideo2c.JPG"